Non-Convex Over-the-Air Heterogeneous Federated Learning: A Bias-Variance Trade-off: Convergence Analysis and pre-scaler design

 \section{Convergence Analysis and pre-scaler design}

-In this section, we theoretically characterize the learning performance of the proposed OTA-FL scheme as a function of the device pre-scalers $\{\gamma_m\}$.
-Since the global objective $F(\mathbf{w})$ is typically \emph{non-convex}, we study convergence in terms of stationarity.
+In this section, we theoretically characterize the learning performance of the proposed OTA-FL scheme as governed by the choice of the device pre-scalers $\{\gamma_m\}$.
+In the \emph{non-convex} setting considered here, we study convergence in terms of stationarity.
 To this end, our metric of interest is the expected (finite-time) average squared gradient norm of the global objective, given by $\frac{1}{T}\sum_{t=0}^{T-1}\mathbb{E}[\left\|\nabla F(\mathbf{w}_t)\right\|^2]$.
 To study the convergence, we make the following standard assumptions: \begin{Ass} For each device $m\in[N]$, the local objective $f_m(\cdot)$ is $L$-smooth, i.e.,